gaborcselle/jsonl-gazelle/README.md

 - [ ] Table view: Row deletion and addition - this should be on right-click on the row header, allow Delete, Insert above, and insert below
 - [ ] Table view: Allow hiding columns (and unhiding them) like Google Sheets - make sure there's an indicator that allows me to un-hide
 - [ ] Table view: Column deletion and addition - this should be a right-click on the column header, allow Delete, Insert before, insert after,
-- [ ] Table view: Insert column with AI (pull up a prompt dialog, let me define how it should be filled by using {{row}} or {{row.fieldname[index]} type notation.
-Then parallelize the filling of the newly created column
+- [ ] Table view: Insert column with AI (pull up a prompt dialog, let me define how it should be filled by using `{{row}}` or `{{row.fieldname[index]}}` type notation.
+Then parallelize the filling of the newly created column, show a proggress bar
-- [ ] Table view: Insert rows with AI- this should be a right-click on the row header, then choose how many of the previous rows to feed it (default to 10), and a prompt dialog that defaults to "generate more like these, but make it different from the lines below"
+- [ ] Table view: Insert rows with AI: Right-click on the row header, then choose how many of the previous rows to feed it (default to 10), and a prompt dialog that defaults to "generate more like these, but make it different from the lines below"
-- [ ] Detail view: delete - we should delete this view, it doesn't feel useful
-- [ ] JSONL view: rename to "Pretty Print"
-- [ ] Pretty print view: Allow edit to the lines
+- [X] Pretty print view: Allow edit to the lines
 - [ ] Pretty print view: Link to view the same row in Table view, and vice versa
-- [ ] All views: Better search highlighting
+- [ ] Implement great Find / Replace / Replace All with Regex option and highlighting
+- [ ] Raw view: Line numbers and JSON syntax highlighting

 ## License